HaiderZaidiDev/FBI-Command-Terminal-ICS3U/README.md

 ## Features
 * A GUI (Graphical-User-Interface) based login system that requires credentials from the user in terms of the Agent Number and Department Password.
-  * The login system scans the file userdata.txt to determine if the credentials inputted by the user is valid.
-If the credentials are invalid, an error message is given.
-The user can make a maximum of 3 failed login attempts before their locked out of the terminal.
+  * The login system scans the file userdata.txt to determine if the credentials inputted by the user were valid.
+If the credentials inputted weree invalid, an error message is given.
+The user can make a maximum of 3 failed login attempts before they're locked out of the terminal.

 * Encode ASCII messages into Hexadecimal.
 * Decode Hexadecimal messages into ASCII.